 5 MHz |

-Note: The above table shows the situation in the Auckland region where Spark has yet to deploy 5G NR.
-I am aware that in some areas Spark has started to refarm some of their Band 5 spectrum from UMTS to NR.
+Note: The above table shows the situation in areas where Spark has started to deploy 5G NR.

 Band 8 (900 MHz)